Don’t let standing puddles from heavy rainfall ruin your garden.

 If the garden drainage system in your garden isn’t functioning, it’s time to look at possible reasons.
 Part of the problem could be the garden itself, including problems such as soil that’s too compacted to absorb any water or a poor soil composition that turns out to be resistant to water.
 Other reasons involve a malfunctioning garden drainage system.
 If your garden keeps flooding, call us here at Yosemite Irrigation and Landscaping, Inc. to diagnose the issue and take care of the problem, so you can get back to growing your fruits, vegetables, and flowers without worrying about root rot.

-At Yosemite Irrigation and Landscaping, Inc., we offer garden drainage services for customers in St. Augustine, Fruit Cove, St. Johns, Jacksonville, and Nocatee, Florida.
+At Yosemite Irrigation and Landscaping, Inc., we offer garden drainage services for customers in St. Augustine, Fruit Cove, St. Johns, Jacksonville, Ponte Vedra Beach, Palm Valley, Vilano Beach, Butler Beach, Crescent Beach, Elkton, Flagler Estates, Nocatee, Palm Coast, and throughout Flagler County, Florida.